leod/leod.github.io/_posts/2019-12-13-introduction-to-rendology.md

 Here, `C::Params` are the uniforms for `C`, `C::Instance` is the per-instance data and `C::Vertex` is the mesh's vertex type. `drawable` holds instances as well as the mesh that is to be drawn.

 There is a certain order of operations that must be respected when drawing a frame.
-Consider for example the case of using shadow mapping and deferred shading.
+Consider the case of using shadow mapping and deferred shading.
 A typical frame may look like this:
 1. Clear buffers.
 2. Draw scene from the main light's perspective, creating a shadow texture.
 3. Draw scene from the camera's perspective, creating albedo and normal textures.